Astros vs. Yankees Player Props Betting Odds

 |0

-Bet on player props for Gleyber Torres, Aaron Judge or other Yankees players with BetMGM.
+Bet on player props for Aaron Judge or other Yankees players with BetMGM.

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.